 What are the different types of dumpsters?

-There are several different types of dumpsters, including front-load dumpsters, rear-load dumpsters, roll-off dumpsters, and compactors.
-Front-load and rear-load dumpsters are typically smaller and used for regular waste disposal, while roll-off dumpsters are larger and used for larger construction or demolition projects.
-Compactors are specialized dumpsters that use a hydraulic press to compact waste, allowing for more efficient waste disposal.
+There are several types of dumpsters, including front-load and rear-load dumpsters, which are smaller and used for regular waste disposal.
+Roll-off dumpsters are larger and typically used for construction or demolition projects.
+Compactors are specialized dumpsters that compact waste using a hydraulic press for more efficient disposal.

 What is the growth potential of dumpster rental business?